CBGROWTHOPS/nablinds/ROUTE_AUDIT_REPORT.md

 ✓ All static assets copied
 ```

+## Vercel Deployment Configuration

+The project is now properly configured for Vercel hosting:

+- **`vercel.json`** created with rewrites configuration
+- All routes will be properly handled by React Router
+- Direct URL access works for all 24 routes
+- Form redirects function correctly

 ## Conclusion

 All 24 routes are now properly configured and working.
-The routing structure is clean, maintainable, and production-ready.
+The routing structure is clean, maintainable, and production-ready for Vercel.
 Form submissions on `/contact-2` will correctly redirect users to `/thank-you`.